 District I Budapest

 And while you are on the Buda side, walk up to the Citadella on top of Gellert Hill for the best spot for sunset.
-On the way back down, the Hotel Gellért and Gellért Thermal Bath are just at the base of the hill.
+On the way down, the Hotel Gellért and Gellért Thermal Bath are just at the base of the hill.

 District V Inner City

-And make sure you cross the river via Liberty Bridge and Széchenyi Chain Bridge which is the first stone-bridge, symbolic of Budapest.
-When you are hungry or wanting some retail therapy, Vaci Utca is where you want to be.
+And make sure you cross the river via Liberty Bridge and Széchenyi Chain Bridge, the first stone bridge symbolic of Budapest.
+When you are hungry or want some retail therapy, Vaci Utca is where you want to be.
 And if you keep walking north, you’ll find St. Stephen’s Basilica, a Roman-Gothic basilica.

 District VI + City Park

 As one of Hungary’s World Heritage sites, Városliget (City Park) has a lot to see and do.
 You are immediately greeted by Hősök Tere (Hero’s Square), the city’s largest and most impressive square.
 And immediately around the vicinity of Hero’s Square, take in some culture at the Museum of Fine Arts and Kunsthalle (Hall of Art).
 Walking further in, you will find Vajdahunyad Castle, a romantic castle by the boating lake.
 And Széchenyi Thermal Bath is also in the park as well.

 House of Terror is a bit south of the City Park.
 A monument to remember all those held captive, tortured and killed in this building.
 As horrific as it sounds, the horror ended with the victory of freedom and independence.